0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 At its core, every on-chain interaction between a Verifier and a user's Wallet follows this workflow:

-- The Verifier designs a [Request] for the users.
+- After having deployed a [Verifier Smart Contract](#design-the-erc20-zk-airdrop-verifier-contract), the Verifier designs a [Request](#set-the-zkp-request) for the users.
 This has to be recorded on-chain inside the Verifier Smart Contract.
-- The Requestnis delivered to the user within a QR code (or via deep-linking; it is up to the implementer).
+- The Request is delivered to the user within a QR code (or via deep-linking; it is up to the implementer).
 - The user scans the QR code using his/her mobile ID wallet and parses the request
 - The user fetches the revocation status of the requested credential from the Issuer of that credential.
 - The user generates a zk proof on mobile according to the request of the website starting from the credentials held in his/her wallet.
 This also contains the zk proof that the credential is not revoked.